San Antonio Public Library: Texana and genealogy

 The goal of the collection is to preserve and make available to patrons the history and culture of San Antonio, Bexar County, and Texas.
-Patrons can come in during Texana operating hours (9:00 AM - 5:00 PM Wednesday, Friday, Saturday or 12:00 PM - 8:00 PM Tuesday and Thursday) to study books and other items in the collection and receive assistance from staff if needed.
+Patrons can come in during Texana operating hours (9:00 AM – 5:00 PM Wednesday, Friday, Saturday or 12:00 PM – 8:00 PM Tuesday and Thursday) to study books and other items in the collection and receive assistance from staff if needed.

-Note: The Texana/Genealogy Department is a Reference Only Collection.
-The materials are not allowed to leave the department, however, copies of some of the books are available for check out in the circulating collection.
+The Texana/Genealogy Department is a reference-only collection.
+The materials are not allowed to leave the department, but copies of some books are available for checkout in the circulating collection.

 Latino Collection

 The Latino Collection at Central is another expansive collection maintained and made available to the public.